UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 `3_applyCosinorModel.do` applies a cosinor model to analyse diurnal patterns in individual-level physical activity energy expenditure (PAEE) collected over approximately 6 days of continuous monitoring.

-* **Cosinor Model:** To quantify rhythmic patterns in PAEE throughout a 24-hour period, we use a multi-frequency cosinor model.
-This involves fitting a gamma Generalized Linear Model (GLM) with a log link function.
+* **Cosinor Model:** To quantify rhythmic patterns in PAEE throughout a 24-hour period, we use a multi-frequency cosinor model and a gamma Generalized Linear Model (GLM) with a log link function.
 PAEE data are strictly positive and often exhibit a skewed distribution with many small values and a few very large ones.
 A gamma GLM is well-suited for this type of data, providing a better statistical fit than a Gaussian (normal) distribution.
 The main features of the cosinor model are:
   * **Mesor ($M$):**  This relates to the average level of PAEE over the 24-hour cycle on the log scale.
   * **Amplitude ($\alpha$):** This relates to the difference between the peak PAEE and the mesor on the log scale, representing the strength of the rhythm.
   * **Acrophase ($\phi$):** The time of day at which the peak of the rhythm occurs.